 On the iPad mini 2 we've noticed stuttering, keyboard lag, and lag when pulling up Control Center and Notification Center.
 It's also visible when opening folders and apps and when moving from one home screen to another.

-For the most part, iOS 11.3 is treating our devices well.
-That said, the potential for lag is something to consider, especially if you own an iPad mini 2.
+iOS 11.3.1 is performing pretty well for the most part.
+That said, the potential for lag is something to consider, especially if you own an older model.

 For more on the merits of iOS 11.3.1, take a look at our reasons to and not to install the update on your device right now.